-The presentation explores the concept of fiscal space and the effectiveness of fiscal expansion in surplus countries for the euro area’s internal and external adjustment.
-Finally, it discusses the build-up over the medium term of a fiscal stabilisation function at the central level.
+The presentation explored the concept of fiscal space and the effectiveness of fiscal expansion in surplus countries for the euro area’s internal and external adjustment.
+Finally, it discussed the build-up over the medium term of a fiscal stabilisation function at the central level.

-See the slides that will be presented during the seminar.
+See the slides that were presented during the seminar.